Text only | Skip links

 It is important to note that one licence, the Common Public Attribution License has very specific requirements with respect to attribution.
 This is described in our document Common Public Attribution License - An Overview.

 In addition to crediting bundled code it is also necessary to include the full licence of any code that is distributed by the project.
 Again, there is no fixed way of doing this, but a common practice is to include the licence in the same directory as the included library.
-In this approach the license file will be renamed to clearly indicated which library it applies to.
-So, for example, if the project bundles the library "jtidy-04aug2000r7-dev.jar" it should include the libraries license in a file called " jtidy-04aug2000r7-dev.jar.license.txt" which is stored alongside the library.
-It is important to use exactly the same filename so that it can be found easily and you remind developers to check the correct licence is used when a library is updated.
+In this approach the licence file will be renamed to clearly indicate which library it applies to.
+So, for example, if the project bundles the library ‘jtidy-04aug2000r7-dev.jar’ it should include the library’s licence in a file called ‘jtidy-04aug2000r7-dev.jar.license.txt’ which is stored alongside the library.
+It is important to use exactly the same filename so that it can be found easily, and you remind developers to check the correct licence is used when a library is updated.

-Becoming an open source project does not end with applying a licence to the source code.
+Making your code available as open source does not end with applying a licence to the source code.
 You must also make the code available for people to download from a suitable distribution point, such as your website or a project-hosting site such as Google Code or SourceForge, remembering to include source to any other open source components you have used in your project.
-While this is sufficient from a legal point of view, you will need to go beyond this and build a community of contributors and users around your project; this is also an area in which OSS Watch can offer assistance.
+While this is sufficient from a legal point of view, you will need to go beyond this and build a community of contributors and users around your project; this approach is known as the open development method and this is also an area in which OSS Watch can offer assistance.

-The most important legal issues to be considered before releasing code as open source can be summarised as follows:
+The most important legal issues to be considered before making code available as open source can be summarised as follows:

 • Your choice of licence will be dictated by how you wish your code to be used in future; OSI-approved licences are recommended.